pydantic/pydantic/docs/internals/resolving_annotations.md

 - When the `Model` class is being created inside a function, we keep a copy of the [locals][frame.f_locals] of the frame.
   This copy only includes the symbols defined in the locals when `Model` is being defined, meaning `InnerType2` won't be included
   (and will **not be** if doing a model rebuild at a later point!).
     - To avoid memory leaks, we use [weak references][weakref] to the locals of the function, meaning some forward references might not resolve outside the function (1).
-- Locals of the function are only taken into account for Pydantic models, it does not apply to dataclasses, typed dictionaries or named tuples.
+    - Locals of the function are only taken into account for Pydantic models, but this pattern does not apply to dataclasses, typed dictionaries or named tuples.

 </div>